LUMC/prinia/README.md

 * `-R`: path to reference fasta.
 This fasta *must* have a `.fai` index.
 Generate this with `samtools faidx <fasta>`
 * `--dbsnp`: Path to DBSNP VCF file
 * `--primer3`: Path to primer 3 executable.

-On the SHARK cluster, this is `/usr/bin/primer3_core`
-* `--blat`: Path to blat executable.
-On the SHARK cluster, this is `/usr/local/bin/blat`
+Recommended arguments:

+* `--samtools`: Path to samtools.
+If not given, will simply assume `samtools` is on the PATH.
+* `--bwa`: Path to bwa.
+If not given, will simply assume `bwa` is on the PATH.

 Known issues